moloch--/sliver-py/docs/api/client.rst

 Clients
 =======

-This module is used to connect to abstract various gRPC APIs, the Sliver APIs are separated into two classes a Client and an InteractiveSession (there is a synchronous and asynchronous version of each).
+This module is used to connect to abstract various gRPC APIs, the Sliver APIs are separated into a few classes a Client, an InteractiveSession, and an InteractiveBeacon.

 SliverClient